pivotal/LicenseFinder/release/manual_instructions.md

 $ rake release # will push default MRI build of gem, and importantly, tag the gem
 $ gem push pkg/license_finder-LATEST_VERSION_HERE-java.gem
 ```

-## Release Script

-There is now a release bash script that automates this process.
-You will need the necessary
-rubies installed before performing the script in `release/publish.sh`